 Ancillary data such as snow stratigraphy and grain size provide additional information to improve our process-based understanding of snow phenomenon at a point.
 The meteorological instrumentation operates continuously and also provides data on energy fluxes over alpine tundra during the snow-free season.
 Spatial data are also available that provide the basis for developing and testing snowmelt models at the catchment scale.
-A high-resolution (10 m) digital elevation model (DEM) combined with continuous discharge information provide the basis for testing snowmelt models in a spatially distributed mode [e.g., Harrington et al., 1995; Cline et al., 1998].
+A high-resolution (10-m) DEM combined with continuous discharge information provide the basis for testing snowmelt models in a spatially distributed mode [e.g. Harrington et al., 1995; Cline et al., 1998].